 3. Now go to Settings > Developers options and you will find that USB debugging has been disabled.

-Turning off the Developer options on Android on a normal device is very easy.
-However, if you can’t navigate to the device settings and want to turn it off, there is an ADB command for that too.
+Turning off the Developer options on a normal Android device is very easy.
+However, if you can’t navigate to the device settings and want to turn it off, do the following.

 1. Open a command window on your computer.